 - The student must achieve 90% accuracy on the medical math proficiency exams.

 - The student must demonstrate competency at 90% mastery on the med-math proficiency exam required for each clinical course in which the student anticipates being enrolled.

 - The date and time for completion of the med-math proficiency exam is established by the faculty and communicated to the student by Canvas and/or published in the syllabus of the prior clinical course.

 - This med-math proficiency exam will be administered at the end of the semester preceding the clinical course.

 - Med-math proficiency exams may be taken a maximum of two (2) times prior to the start of the next clinical rotation at intervals designated by faculty but not sooner than 1 week apart.

-- The student will be given only 2 opportunities to pass this exam with a score of 100% before the start of the clinical course.
-Failure to achieve a score of 100% will result in the student having to step out of nursing until the course is given again and competency is demonstrated.
+- The student will be given only 2 opportunities to pass this exam with a score of 90% before the start of the clinical course.
+Failure to achieve a score of 90% will result in the student being dismissed from the nursing program.

-The use of calculators supplied by the Nursing department will only be permitted for the math Progression Calculation Exams.
+The use of calculators supplied by the DON will only be permitted for the math Progression Calculation Exams.
 The use of calculators will not be permitted on Nursing course exams and quizzes.
 Students are required to show their math calculations on the provided test forms.
-Calculators embedded in nationally normed exams used by the Nursing department are permitted.
+Calculators embedded in nationally normed exams used by the Nursing Department are permitted.
 It is imperative that nursing students assume personal responsibility for maintenance of math skills throughout the nursing curriculum and demonstrate their ability to calculate dosages and IV rates of administration without the use of electronic devices.
 Math questions can be included on any nursing course exam.